USDA Construction Loan to Buy Land | Requirements 2025

 Buy land and build a home with a USDA construction loan

-If you want to own land and build your own home, a USDA construction loan could be ideal.
+If you want to know how to buy land and build a house with no money down, a USDA construction loan could be ideal.

 USDA construction loans can finance the land, build your home, and serve as your long-term mortgage.
 They essentially roll three loans into one.
 Plus, there’s no down payment required and only one set of closing costs.